 - The Willard Street catchment D30 will discharge to the Charles River via a new stormwater outfall once permitted.
-No illicit discharges were identified on Willard Street following these investigations. - The area of Binney Street at Cardinal Medeiros Avenue (Project 9ab) will discharge to the Charles River via catchment D7 once sewer separation is complete.
+No illicit discharges were identified on Willard Street following these investigations. - The area of Binney Street at Cardinal Medeiros Avenue (Project 9ab) will discharge to the Charles River via catchment D07 once sewer separation is complete.
 As part of sewer separation work, IDDE investigations are ongoing by DIVCO West and the City.
-Two (2) illicit discharge sources have been identified and are scheduled to be eliminated as part of this separation work.
+Two (2) illicit discharge sources have been identified at 255 Main Street and 55 Broadway.
+The illicit discharge at 255 Main Street was eliminated during Year 3 and the illicit discharge at 55 Broadway is scheduled to be eliminated as part of the separation work.